Average Walking Heart Rate + 7 Factors That Can Affect Yours

 However, aside from this general ballpark, the best approach is to look at the guidelines for physical activity and then determine the average heart rate while walking for different age groups.

 There are many age-predicted maximum heart rate equations, all of which have some margin of error.
-The simplest equation, 220 – age in years, is suitable enough for this situation to provide at least a general target heart rate range while walking by age.
+The most straightforward equation, 220 – age in years, is suitable enough to provide at least a general target heart rate range while walking by age.

 Of course, keep in mind that your own maximum heart rate might be 10 to 12 beats higher or lower than that suggested by this equation.